The Very Best of Deep Purple

-The Very Best of Deep Purple is a single disc compilation album by the British hard rock band Deep Purple.
+The Very Best of Deep Purple is a single disc compilation album by the English hard rock band Deep Purple.
 It was released in 2000 by Rhino Records/Warner Bros.
 Records.
 It features tracks by the Mk.
 I, Mk.
 II and Mk.
 III line-ups of Deep Purple.

 Production

 This compilation is supposed to be a single disc alternative to the more comprehensive Shades four-disc collection.
 All the tracks were remastered simultaneously for inclusion in both sets.
 The set is essentially a new version of previous compilation Deepest Purple: The Very Best of Deep Purple, which was released in 1980, with three additional songs, two from Mk.
 I and one from the reunited Mk.
 II.
 The disc bypasses the material from the Mk.
 IV line-up, and features slightly different versions of a few of the tracks.